 AMI

 The configuration of an AMI system includes the aspects of AMR within its infrastructure, but also implements automated two-way communication for real-time, on-demand data access at the metering endpoints.
-There is two-way communication between the meter interface unit and the fixed data collection unit, and the fixed data collection unit and the base application software.
+There is two-way communication between the meter interface unit and the base application software.
+This communication may be transported using one or more of several available media.
 In this case, the information collected from the meter is analysed and consumption of the utility is assessed.
 For AMI, there are two major ways in which the control portion of the system operates.
 Firstly, the radio signal from the meter to the device can be controlled, similar to that of a thermostat, where the utility consumption level would be assessed at a certain threshold.
 Secondly, there would be communication back from the meter to the utility and then to the device to be controlled via the internet.

-Currently, there is a wide variety of non-standard technologies being used in AMR applications, which include cellular modems, dial-up modems, power-line telecommunications, as well as the more common radio technologies, including WiFi.
+Currently, there are a wide variety of standard technologies being used in AMI applications, which include cellular modems, dial-up modems, power-line telecommunications, as well as the more common radio technologies, for example, WiFi and RF mesh technologies.

 A typical configuration for AMR and AMI is shown in Fig. 1.